Davic15/angular-complete-guide/Section 11 - Changing Pages with Routing/Notes.md

 ## Retrieving query parameters and fragments.

     - It is the same than before, the same code.
+    - We have two ways to do it.
+        - First (Just displaying data).
+            - this.route.snapshot.queryParams.
+            - this.route.snapshot.fragment
+        - Second (reacting to changes).
+            - this.route.queryParams.subscribe() (this is an observable).

 ## Practicing and some common gotchas.